drewcook/flick-finder/README.md

 For example, you can search for movies by genre, title, or the year it was released.
 You can then add to the "Movies to watch" list or any other list you may have created.
 You may also favorite movies individually.

-### Run
+### Develop
 This app is built using Next.js, so it can easily be run using the built in server.

+To run the application locally, run the following command: `npm run dev`.

-The server will open up on a local port 3000.
-To run the application locally:
+The application will spin up on a local port.

-`npm run dev`

 ### Demo
 There is a beta production app hosted at https://flickfinder.herokuapp.com/.